CSS

 Prev Next

-Within the Appearance / CSS page, you can edit the CSS loaded by the Web and Mobile application.
+Within the Appearance / CSS page, you can edit the CSS to change how the Web and Mobile applications are visualized.

 How to edit the CSS

-Here is described how to edit the CSS of your application.
+Here is how to edit the CSS of your application.

 1. Enter the CSS editing page.